Standalone - no PC required. Integrate with any CAN bus to add input sensor data. DBC included

 Need to collect vehicle and analog input data via 3G/4G?

-The CANedge2 can upload data while on-the-road using e.g. a 3G/4G USB router.
-You can power the 3G/4G hotspot from the vehicle - or use our DB9-DB9/USB adapter to power both the hotspot and CANmod.input voltage recorder via the 2nd port of the CANedge2.
+The CANedge3 can upload data while on-the-road via 3G/4G using your own SIM card.
+You can use a DB9-Y-splitter to power the CANmod.input voltage recorder via the 2nd port of the CANedge3.
 The uploaded log files can e.g. be visualized in telematics dashboards.
 Ideal for e.g. 'sensor telematics' use cases like predictive maintenance, remote diagnostics and more.
-You can of course also daisy chain other CANmod modules like the temperature-to-CAN and GPS-to-CAN modules.
+You can of course also daisy chain other CANmod modules like the CANmod.temp temperature-to-CAN module.

 Daisy-chaining input modules